jeremyf/take-on-development/chapters/modes_of_development.md

 ## Modes that I can think of

+What follows is an inventory of the modes of thinking in which I find myself.

 ### Meeting Mode

 * **Goal:** Capture group decisions, action items, keep things moving.